 One of your best opportunities to gain experience while honing your knowledge and skills in linguistics is with Linguist List, located at IUB.
 Linguist List is the premier online web resource for the international linguistics community.
 During summer sessions, there are other opportunities to work with Linguistics faculty members.

 You might also seek overseas study programs with internships.
-Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.
+Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you will find many resources for both domestic and international internships.

 Foreign language study